seancarroll1999/seancarroll1999.github.io/README.md

     - all todos are stored in localStorage for persistence

 * Weather:
-    - 5 day weather forcast
+    - 5 day weather forecast
     - location based on ip lat and long coordinates.
     - remaining 4 days are averaged temp and weather (e.g Rain, Clear Sky, etc..)
     - breakdown of all 5 days every 3 hours available.
+    - forecast remains inside the UK even on VPN

  *all GUIs can be accessed through left-hand sidebar or keycodes*

 ##Bug Report
   *click button for search not working